-The beneficial ownership percent in the table is calculated with respect to the number of outstanding shares (61,944,901) of the Company's common stock outstanding as of March 17, 2009.
+The beneficial ownership percent in the table is calculated with respect to the number of outstanding shares (62,138,151) of the Company's common stock outstanding as of May 24, 2010.
 Each stockholder's ownership is calculated as the number of shares of common stock owned plus the number of shares of common stock into which any preferred stock, warrants, options or other convertible securities owned by that stockholder can be converted within 60 days.

-The term "named executive officer" refers to our principal executive officer, our two most highly compensated executive officers other than the principal executive officer who were serving as executive officers at the end of 2008, and two additional individuals for whom disclosure would have been provided but for the fact that the individuals were not serving as executive officers of the Company at the end of 2008.
+The term "named executive officer" refers to our principal executive officer, our two most highly compensated executive officers other than the principal executive officer who were serving as executive officers at the end of 2008, and two additional individuals for whom disclosure would have been provided but for the fact that the individuals were not serving as executive officers of the Company at the end of 2009.

-- (1) Includes 485,000 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 400,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (2) Includes 557,500 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 300,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (3) Includes 212,500 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 275,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (4) Includes 65,000 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 225,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (5) Includes 135,000 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 225,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (6) Includes 234,000 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 300,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (7) Includes 150,650 shares issuable upon exercise of options exercisable within 60 days.
-Does not include 300,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (8) Includes footnotes (1)-(8)
+- (1) Includes 618,333 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 266,667 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (2) Includes 707,500 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 400,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (3) Includes 254,166 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 183,334 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (4) Includes 140,000 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 150,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (5) Includes 185,000 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 150,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (6) Includes 309,000 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 225,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (7) Includes 225,650 shares issuable upon exercise of options exercisable within 60 days.
+Does not include 225,000 shares issuable upon exercise of options that are not exercisable within the next 60 days. - (8) Includes footnotes (1)-(7) - (9) Reflects shares beneficially owned by Inverness Medical Innovations, Inc. according to a statement on Schedule 13G filed with the SEC on December 21, 2007. - (10) Reflects shares that may be deemed to be beneficially owned by each of Crestview Capital Master, L.L.C. ("Crestview Master"), Crestview Capital Partners, L.L.C. ("Crestview Partners"), Capital Offshore Fund, Inc. ("Crestview Offshore"), Crestview Capital Fund III, L.P. ("Crestview Fund III"), Daniel I. Warsh, and Robert M. Hoyt according to a statement on Schedule 13G/A filed with the SEC on February 25, 2010.
+Crestview Partners is the sole manager of Crestview Master, the sole general partner of Crestview Fund III, and the investment manager of Crestview Offshore.
+Mr. Warsh is a director of Crestview Offshore and a manager of Crestview Partners.
+Mr. Hoyt is a manager of Crestview Partners.
+In such capacities, Mr. Warsh and Mr. Hoyt may be deemed to have voting and dispositive powers over the shares held in the accounts of Crestview Master, Crestview Offshore and Crestview Fund III.